gabrielyancy99/SeisMundos/README.md

 ## Program Description

-Enter in the world you want to analyze in English as well as the number of clusters you want to view and the method you wish to use for looking at similarity between words.
+Enter in the word you want to analyze in English as well as the number of clusters you want to view and the method you wish to use for looking at similarity between words.
 Then hit the button to generate plots.
 Four plots are generated each time: a dendrogram, a world map with cluster color coding, a map zoomed in on Europe, and a map zoomed in on Asia.
 If you close any of the graphs, you can reopen them by double clicking on the graph from the main application window.
 You can also hit the 'Save Graph' button on any of the graph windows to ensure a copy of the graph is stored locally before running the application again.
 If you don't save a copy, the local version of the graph will be rewritten when the application is run again.

 ###### What's Happening Under the Hood